Working with the Media: Activist Milestone #2

 Tell our representatives at the federal, state and local levels what you want by calling, writing and meeting with them.
 Influence public opinion by writing letters to the editor and op-eds and getting to know your local newspaper’s editorial board.
 Organize and work with your neighbors, friends and colleagues to make your collective voice heard.

 Trust me, it’s the sure-fire civic cure to the post-caucus blues.

-JOS LINN is the Domestic outreach organizer for RESULTS.
+JOS LINN is a Manager of Grassroots Impact at RESULTS.
 For information about RESULTS, visit www.results.org.